axype/docs/docs/server.md

 **type**: `function (data: string, parent: Instance?, ...: any)`

-**description**: identical to `NewLocalScript`, but the interpreter is fully client-sided and nilled, therefore indestructible.
+**description**: identical to `NewLocalScript`, but the interpreter is fully client-sided and nilled, making it indestructible.

 **aliases**: `newPersistentLocalScript`, `NewPersistentLocalScript`, `nPLS`, `NPLS`